ruthromerocarretero/welcome-cachinero-romero/README.md

 ## Folders and filenames

-- `img` folder : your picture in JPG format.
+- `imgages` folder : your picture in JPG format.
 The filename will be used to display your name.
 Choose it appropriately.
-- `profile` folder : your presentation in HTML format.
+- `profiles` folder : your presentation in HTML format.
 The **filename** have to match the one of the picture (without extension).

 For instance, you could add your picture ``myperson.jpg`` in the ``ìmg`` folder and then add your description ``myperson.html`` in the ``profile``folder.